 This chapel is now seat of the “Gialli” congregation, who are devoted to St. Michael.
 Founded in the 19th century, they are the most recent confraternity on the island.
 On this level you can also see some of the manuscripts and documents from the abbey’s library, These include maps and musical scores.

-After this we headed down another level to the “Segreta” or “Secret” chapel.
+After this we went down another level to the “Segreta” or “Secret” chapel.

 This is the original meeting place of the congregation of the “Rossi” or “Reds” formed in 1733.
 The eye is initially drawn to three intricately decorated coffins in the centre of the room.
 I liked the pale blue, yellow and pink colours in this chapel, and the pretty tiles covering the floor.